cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/02-ERD/ERD.rst

 ERDs were conceived of by Peter Chen and described in a 1976 paper.
 While various approaches to data modeling existed before ERD, Chen's ERD has stood the test of time to become one of the preferred methods and is in wide use today.
 Many authors have expanded upon Chen's basic model, extending the notation in different directions.
 As a result, there are many different ERD notations in use.
 For this book, we adopt the notation of Elmasri and Navathe (see :ref:`references`); some popular alternative notations are discussed in :numref:`Chapter {number} <alternative-notations-chapter>`.

 As we cover the various elements of the ERD notation, our examples will build pieces of a data model for a fictional computer manufacturer.
-The complete model is given at the end of the chapter.
+The complete model is given in :numref:`Section {number} <complete-model-section>` below.
 You can also find ERDs for some of the datasets used in :numref:`Part {number} <sql-part>` in :ref:`appendix-a`.

 Basic model
 :::::::::::